notaryproject/specifications/specs/trust-store-trust-policy.md

  Notary Project defines the following signature verification levels to provide different levels of enforcement for different scenarios.

 - `strict` : Signature verification is performed at `strict` level, which enforces all validations.
 If any of these validations fail, the signature verification fails.
 This is the recommended level in environments where a signature verification failure does not have high impact to other concerns (like application availability).
-It is recommended that build and development environments where images are initially injested, or for high assurance at deploy time use `strict` level.
+It is recommended that build and development environments where images are initially created, or for high assurance at deploy time use `strict` level.
 - `permissive` : The `permissive` level enforces most validations, but will only logs failures for revocation and expiry.
 The `permissive` level is recommended to be used if signature verification is done at deploy time or runtime, and the user only needs integrity and authenticity guarantees.
 - `audit` : The `audit` level only enforces signature integrity if a signature is present.
 Failure of all other validations are only logged.
 - `skip` : The `skip` level does not fetch signatures for artifacts and does not perform any signature verification.
 This is useful when an application uses multiple artifacts, and has a mix of signed and unsigned artifacts.
 Note that `skip` cannot be used with a global scope (`*`), the value of `registryScopes` MUST contain fully qualified registry URL(s).